Dialect of Barbados

-As a consequence, Bajan words are commonly shortened versions of their original form.
+Consequently, Bajan words are commonly shortened versions of their original form.
 For example, ‘ting‘ refers to ‘thing.’
 Therefore, full sentences also often flow into one long word.
 For instance, “happen” rather than “happened.”
-“Wha” rather than “what,” lead to the phrase “Wha happen?” as opposed to “what happened?“.
+“Wha” rather than “what” leads to the phrase “Wha happen?” as opposed to “what happened?“.

 Bajans also seldom use the word “very.”
-Instead, the concept that “very” would be referring to is just repeated.
+Instead, the concept that “very” refers to is just repeated.
 For example, “the sun is scorching hot today!” becomes ‘de sun is hot, hot, hot!‘ in the Bajan dialect.

 Another Bajan dialect peculiarity is the use of the words ‘she‘ and ‘he‘ to replace the words ‘her‘ and ‘him.’
 For example, ‘pass de drink to she’ means ‘pass her the drink,’ and so on.
 Being commonly used all over the island, you usually can’t go without hearing this mentioned in any conversation with a local Bajan.

 Yuh Wanna Speak Like A True Bajan?